SLIMLINE SASH WINDOWS

 Designed to replace single glazing in traditional box sash windows

 In-keeping with traditional aesthetics

-Ideal for listed buildings and properties in conservation areas
+Ideal for listed buildings and conservation areas

-We work closely with a number of local authorities in London and conservation officers to find the best solution for every property.
+We work closely with a number of local authorities and conservation officers to find the best solution for every property.
 If slimline double glazing is not approved, we can offer single glazing, secondary glazing and shutters.

-Double Glazed Slimline Shutters
+Double Glazed Shutters:

 We can also manufacture and install ultra slimline double glazed shutters that provide high levels of insulation, whilst remaining sympathetic to the building’s original design.
 Our glazed shutters do not interfere with the normal sashes during winter and can fold away discreetly in the summer for a practical alternative to slim double glazing.